← Back to blog

 7. Ignoring engagement signals

 If someone reads your message and doesn't respond, that's a signal.
 If they visited your profile after you connected but never replied, that's information.
-If they accepted the connection request but haven't responded to any message in two weeks, that's a data point about their current interest level.
+If they accepted the connection request but hasn't responded to any message in two weeks, that's a data point about their current interest level.

 Spam treats all of these states identically: send the next message in the sequence.
 Social selling treats them as inputs to a decision.
 The signal of consistent non-response is a reason to either stop or radically change your approach — not a reason to send the exact same kind of message a third time.